 These stanzas focus again on the people of Slough.
-Whereas earlier in the poem he characterised them as ugly, here he forgives them.
+Whereas earlier in the poem he characterized them as ugly, here he forgives them.
 He states that is it ‘not their fault’ that they were born here and thrust into these conditions.
 He takes pity on them for their unfortunate situation, saying that they can be ‘spare[d]’ when the city is bombed.

 The loss of nature is again explored within stanza 7.
 The people of the city cannot discern ‘birdsong from the radio’, suggesting that because of the lack of green space, the people of the city have forgotten what ‘birdsong’ truly sounds like.
-The metropolitan focus on ‘radio’ is typical to an industrial city, with the monotony of the grey Slough being emphasised here.
+The metropolitan focus on ‘radio’ is typical to an industrial city, with the monotony of the grey Slough being emphasized here.

-The use of the semantics of religion compound to damn the city.
+The use of the semantics of religion compounds to damn the city.
 The end of stanza 6, with the short ‘hell’ being elevated is a mechanism of presenting Slough.
 Betjeman hates the city, comparing it to some sort of burning ‘hell’.
 The hyperbolic comparison furthers the presentation of Betjeman’s hate.

 Betjeman explores the lack of aspiration that the people of Slough have.
 The metaphor of ‘look up and see the stars’ can be interpreted as aiming for something higher in life.
 He implements a suggestion of beauty in these far-off stars, yet the people ‘daren’t’ look up and see them.
 They are grounded within the industrial town, living their lives in monotony.
 The crass ‘belch’ summarises this presentation, focusing on the disgusting and pitiful aspects of the people who live in Slough.

 The people within stanza 9 are presented as ‘synthetic’ and false.
-Their persuits are completely superficial, focusing on ‘hair’ and ‘nails’ with ‘care’.
+Their pursuits are completely superficial, focusing on ‘hair’ and ‘nails’ with ‘care’.
 The disapproval of Betjeman is palpable, with him looking angrily at the people wasting their lives on trivial matters.
 The falseness of the ‘painting’ is a reflection of the people themselves, the complete artificiality of those that live in the town being elevated.